Bharath2228/Automation-of-Phototherapy-for-Neonatal-Jaundice-Detection/README.md

 ## Introduction

-Jaundice is a common condition in infants and adults, characterized by yellowing of the skin and eyes due to elevated bilirubin levels in the blood.
-This system aims to assist in early detection and prompt notification for timely medical intervention.
+Jaundice is a common condition characterized by yellowing of the skin and eyes due to elevated bilirubin levels in the blood.
+Early detection is crucial for timely medical intervention.
+This system aims to automate the detection process and provide prompt notifications.

 ## Features

-- Skin detection using YCrCb color space.
+- **Skin Detection:** Utilizes the YCrCb color space for skin detection.
-- Contour analysis for jaundice symptom detection.
+- **Contour Analysis:** Identifies potential jaundice symptoms based on contour analysis.
-- Real-time webcam feed analysis.
+- **Real-time Analysis:** Monitors live webcam feed for immediate detection.
-- SMS notifications using Twilio.
+- **SMS Notifications:** Sends notifications to specified recipients via Twilio.
-- Control of external devices via serial communication.
+- **External Device Control:** Controls an external device (e.g., LED) based on detection results using serial communication.

 ## Prerequisites